stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (jbettonville-stat6250): In the example shown in this problem, why would we use a dollar sign after 'ID'?
 In this case, isn't ID a numeric variable, and therefore should not be cast as a character variable?
 - *Answer* (jbettonville-stat6250): While it is not made explicit in the example, the ID fields are not sequential, nor are any values beyond the four shown included; if other ID values contained characters, it would be appropriate to cast the ID field as a character variable.
 - *Question* (shatcher4-stat6250): What information is needed in the INPUT statement to read each wanted field of raw data into a SAS data set?
+- *Answer* (asharda-stat6250): The INPUT statement creates a variable using the name that you assign to each field.
+Therefore, when you write an INPUT statement, you need to specify the variable names exactly as you want them to appear in the SAS data set.
 - Question (tchan49-stat6250):How can you assign a new column name to each column in a output table where the columns are imported from raw table?
 - Question(dfei-stat6250): Why SAS shows 1-----+-----10-------+---------20-------+--------30 these kind of format?
 - *Question* (aamiri2-stat6250): When running an INPUT statement, when are dollar signs ($) used and when is it not needed?